ipsss/accounting-system/readme.md

 **Instructions**

-Fisrt, input "Edit Income" for income or "Edit Expenses" for expense.
+Fisrt, input "Edit Income" for income or "Edit Expense" for expense.
 Records will be displayed on the screen for your reference.
 Then, input the data of the records according to the instructions dispalyed on screen.